danisztls/arbie/README.md

 ## Install
 ### Globally
-If you're in an Arch based distro, install with an AUR helper like [paru](https://github.com/Morganamilo/paru) or build manually the included PKGBUILD.
+If you're in an Arch based distro, install with an AUR helper like [paru](https://github.com/Morganamilo/paru) or build manually the [PKGBUILD](https://aur.archlinux.org/packages/arbie-git/).

 If you're in another distro you can install via make.